almarpa/almarpa/README.md

 ### Hi there 👋
 ### I'm a Software Engineer who loves experimenting with new technologies and building IT solutions.

 - 📱 Passionate about mobile development.
-Currently, working as Android developer (Kotlin - MVVM).
+Currently, working as Android developer (Kotlin - MVVM - MVI).
 - 💻 Skilled in Full-stack development, with remarkable experience in Front-end development and also working with Back-end technologies in personal projects.
 - 💡 Always learning.
 Focused in Kotlin Multiplatform.
 - 📫 Reach me out at: